Conspiracy fiction: Literature

 John Macgregor's 1986 novel Propinquity describes an attempt by a modern couple to revive the frozen body of a gnostic medieval Queen, buried deep under Westminster Abbey.
 Their attempt to expose the feminine aspect of Christianity's origins results in fierce Church opposition and, eventually, an international manhunt.
 Umberto Eco's Foucault's Pendulum (1988) features a story in which the staff of a publishing firm, intending to create a series of popular occult books, invent their own occult conspiracy, over which they lose control as it begins to supplant the truth.
 The popular 2003 novel The Da Vinci Code by Dan Brown draws on conspiracy theories involving the Roman Catholic Church, Opus Dei and the Priory of Sion.
 Other contemporary authors who have used elements of conspiracy theory in their work include Margaret Atwood, William S. Burroughs, Don DeLillo, James Ellroy, Joseph Heller, Robert Ludlum, David Morrell and James Clancy Phelan.

 One of the first science fiction novels to deal with a full-blown conspiracy theory was Eric Frank Russell's Dreadful Sanctuary (1948).
 This deals with a number of sabotaged space missions and the apparent discovery that Earth is being quarantined by aliens from other planets of the Solar System.
-However, as the novel progresses it emerges that this view is a paranoid delusion perpetuated by a small but powerful secret society.
+As the novel progresses, it emerges that this view is a paranoid delusion perpetuated by a small but powerful secret society.
 Philip K. Dick wrote a large number of short stories where vast conspiracies were employed (usually by an oppressive government or other hostile powers) to keep common people under control or enforce a given agenda.
 Other popular science fiction writers whose work features conspiracy theories include William Gibson, John Twelve Hawks, and Neal Stephenson.

 In the 2019 conspiracy sci-fi thriller, Reality by DC Wince, the main characters unwittingly discover the 9/11 plot that has been created by Metatron, an artificially intelligent supercomputer controlled by a secret powerful group called The Syndicate.
 After being kidnapped, they attempt to survive the sinister group's Reality game in the Sahara Desert and warn the world of the impending terrorist attacks.